Charlie Waller Legacy Fund

 The Charlie Waller Legacy fund was recently created to provide financial assistance to families facing financial difficulties as a result of having a child with a life-limiting condition or who have had a child die of any cause.
 Charlie Waller was just 2 years old when he was diagnosed with a form of brain cancer that took Charlie’s life in December 2013 at the age of five.

-If you would like to apply for a one-time grant, please complete this application.
-Because funds are limited, grant amounts are normally $1,000.
+If you are a Michigan resident and would like to apply for a one-time grant, please complete this application.
+Because funds are limited, grant amounts are normally up to $1,000.

 Why financial grants are so important for families with